 How Should You Spend Your Discretionary Income?

 How you budget is a decision for you and your family.
-In general, financial experts recommend the 50/30/20 rule.
+In general, financial experts recommend using a 50/30/20 budgeting calculator.
 This means you should spend 50% of your take-home income on living expenses, 30% on personal expenses like entertainment and dining out, and 20% on long-term goals like paying off debt or saving for a down payment.
 In this model, that means 50% of your income is discretionary, and that 2/5ths of it should be put toward the future or paying off debt.

 Putting approximately 40% of your discretionary income toward paying off debts and savings is a good goal to aim for.
 For example, if your discretionary income is $1,000, consider putting $400 toward your student loans and some investments.
 If you’re unable to do that now, take small steps until you’re able to.